conmaol/gadelica/grammar/nouns.md

 Here the nominative noun *athair* ‘father’ functions as the grammatical object of the passive verb *mharbhadh* ‘someone killed’ – *mharbhadh ’athair* ‘someone killed his father, ie. his father was killed’.

-#### Nominative nouns as arguments of the copula
+#### Nominative nouns as dependent of the copula

-A nominative noun, whether proper or common, can play the role of either of the arguments equated by a form of the copula.
+A nominative noun, whether proper or common, can play the role of either of the dependents identified by (a form of) the copula.

 > **Is** i siud a’ chiad **shealg** a rinn Fionn.
 >